MicrosoftDocs/cpp-docs/docs/mfc/reference/colechangesourcedialog-class.md

 ### Return Value
  Completion status for the dialog box.
 One of the following values:

-- **IDOK** if the dialog box was successfully displayed.
+- IDOK if the dialog box was successfully displayed.

-- **IDCANCEL** if the user canceled the dialog box.
+- IDCANCEL if the user canceled the dialog box.

-- **IDABORT** if an error occurred.
-If **IDABORT** is returned, call the [COleDialog::GetLastError](../../mfc/reference/coledialog-class.md#getlasterror) member function to get more information about the type of error that occurred.
+- IDABORT if an error occurred.
+If IDABORT is returned, call the [COleDialog::GetLastError](../../mfc/reference/coledialog-class.md#getlasterror) member function to get more information about the type of error that occurred.
 For a listing of possible errors, see the [OleUIChangeSource](http://msdn.microsoft.com/library/windows/desktop/ms682497) function in Windows SDK.

 ### Remarks
  If you want to initialize the various dialog box controls by setting members of the [m_cs](#m_cs) structure, you should do this before calling `DoModal`, but after the dialog object is constructed.

- If `DoModal` returns **IDOK**, you can call member functions to retrieve user-entered settings or information from the dialog box.
+ If `DoModal` returns IDOK, you can call member functions to retrieve user-entered settings or information from the dialog box.
 The following list names typical query functions:

 - [GetFileName](#getfilename)